 Kings, Bonito, some Sailfish, Wahoo, Tunas and the occasional Mahi-Mahi along the edges of those near shore reefs.
 Various species of Jacks and Snappers on structure when the current allows a good presentation of the bait.
 Smaller live baits such as pilchards and Dork Jacks drawing bites.
 Barracudas prevalent right now and good sized sharks here too, those sharks especially over and in between the reefs after dark.

 Tight lines and good fishing to all of you from all of us here aboard the Marlin My Darlin.
-Rick, Matt, Tommy K, JJ and Cameron.
+JJ, Matt, Tommy K, JJ and Cameron.
 See you on the rip.